- 1. Introduction to Biology2h 42m

 - Alleles: Different versions of a gene that contribute to genetic variation within a population.

-- Descent with modification: The process by which offspring inherit traits from ancestors but with changes over generations.
+- Descent with modification: The process by which offspring inherit traits from their ancestors but with changes over generations.

 - Evolution: The gradual change in the genetic composition of a population over time.